Session 3 - Module A: Advanced Orchestration Patterns¶

 - Advanced coordination patterns

-Modern enterprise workflows require sophisticated parallel execution patterns that go beyond simple parallelism to include synchronization points, conditional joining, and dynamic load balancing:
+Modern enterprise data processing requires sophisticated parallel execution patterns that go beyond simple parallelism to include synchronization points for data consistency, conditional joining for multi-source integration, and dynamic load balancing across distributed compute clusters:

-We begin by importing the essential components for building sophisticated LangGraph orchestration systems:
+We begin by importing the essential components for building sophisticated LangGraph orchestration systems for data processing:

 from langgraph.graph import StateGraph, END, Send